-ENV8: Water Resources, Water Quality and Groundwater Aim of the Policy: Help to safeguard and improve water resources in Craven through new grow vth.
-Change required Change and the should be shoul Main issues from consultation C nanges made to the plan (Yes/No) No comments received.
+ENV8: Water Resources, Water Quality and Groundwater Aim of the Policy: Help to safeguard and improve w ater resources in Craven through r new growth. - - Main issues from consultation ResponseChange required to the local plan (Yes/No)Changes made to the plan No comments received.